couchbaselabs/CouchChat-iOS/README.md

 ### Launch

-Now you can build and run your app in the simulator, and it will prompt you to login with Mozilla Persona.
+Now that the Gateway is configured and running, you can build and run your app in the simulator, and it will prompt you to login with Mozilla Persona.
 Once you are logged in, you can create chat messages.
 If you install it on a real phone, you can also take pictures.
 Any message in a chat room will show up on all devices that are subscribed to that room.

+For extra credit you can try running the HTML5 version of CouchChat against the same Sync Gateway database.
+The HTML5 version of the app is under development in our [Couchbase Lite PhoneGap Kit](https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Kit) repository.